 Cycladic islands or Cyclades are a little further to the east and south, yet still quite close to Athens at the center of the Aegean Sea.
 They include popular islands such as Mykonos, Santorini, Paros & Antiparos (Tom Hanks has a villa there over the last 15 years), Naxos, Milos, Serifos, Sifnos, Syros, Tinos, Andros, Ios, Kea, and less known Amorgos, Anafi, Kimolos, Kythnos, Folegandros, and Sikinos.
 Don’t forget Lesser or Small Cyclades that include 4 main small exotic islands and tens of islets; the most inhabited island called Ano Koufonisi with around 400 inhabitants.

 North or Northeast Aegean islands are more than 7 hours away from Athens and close to the Turkish coastline.
-They are spaced in considerable distances from each other so they are less recommended for island-hopping, especially if your vacation duration is less than 5 days.
+They are spaced at considerable distances from each other so they are less recommended for island-hopping, especially if your vacation duration is less than 5 days.
 They include larger ones such as Chios and Lesbos, medium-size Lemnos, Samos, Ikaria, and tiny Agios Efstratios, Fournoi, and next-to-Chios Psara and Oinousses.

 Sporades islands which translate as ‘the scattered ones’ are a 5-hour trip northeast from Athens in the Aegean Sea.
 Out of the 14 islands in the group that is literally located in a marine park featuring dolphins and Mediterranean monk seals, only four are inhabited: Skiathos, Alonnisos, Skopelos, and Skyros.
 They are characterized by green hills, turquoise waters, and sandy beaches.
 It is definitely a great place to sail, swim, and dive.